kmaho17/shinpokered-rebalanced/README.md

   - In hard mode, X-stat items have double the effect
   - HP-UP item now preserves your HP ratio
   - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability
+  - Balls cannot be used against wild pokemon that exceed the level cap

 - Trainer ai routine #1 (recognition of stats, hp, and conditions) has been modified
   - using a move with a dream eater effect is heavily discouraged against non-sleeping opponents